ramera03/Youtube-Social-Attitudes/research-assessment.md

 - Having a maximally reproducible and dynamic manuscript
 - Fully committing to best practices for version control and GitHub integration/organization

-I plan to ensure that my final version has a) thoughtful narrative writing and b) creating beautiful and complex visualizations.
-Currently, I believe that I have fully committed to GitHub/version control best practices thus far and to the best of my abilities.
-I plan to integrate my final repo into a public website.
+I am a GitHub convert.
+After many years of disorganized Google drives, I have really appreciated having all materials related to my thesis in one unified place, and I have fully committed to organizing and using this GitHub to the best of my abilities.
+I also attempted to make my manuscript as dynamic as possible, placing data dependent text wherever I could.
+As this project was completed only with pilot data, I hope to be able to use much of what I have with my full sample.

 ## Grading